Note: New location in a spot that once housed Shanghai Restaurant on Kinderkamack Road in River Edge and is a 22-table dining room.

 My absolute favorites, though, are the kebabs endowed with yogurt.
 Sauteed buttered bread is covered with yogurt and then topped with either portions of chicken or lamb patties.
 The result is a delightful point/counterpoint between the richness of the butter and the silky tanginess of the yogurt.
 A delicious gyro with tomato sauce is fortified in precisely the same manner.

 I am also quite fond of the establishment’s seafood offerings.
 Once again, there is nothing terribly fancy or innovative… but you will find that matters piscatorial are competently prepared and most assuredly at the peak of good health.
 Six jumbo shrimp are grilled to just the proper degree of crunchiness and accompanied to table by a simple green salad garnished with slices of plum tomato.
 The salmon filet receives the same solicitous care and similar embellishment.
+Have you ever heard people talking about getting money almost fro free?
+Than try your luck with le casino en ligne.

 Desserts, like all that has gone before, are the soul of simplicity… The baklava is crisp and flaky and exhibits just the proper degree of sweetness.
 The kazandibi, or “bottom of the pan,” is a light but luscious custard reminiscent of a Spanish flan.
 And for pudding fans, both the rice and the almond renditions are quite up to the mark.